Active Tactile Exploration for Rigid Body Pose and Shape Estimation: Maximizing Expected Information Gain (EIG)

 Dividing $\Loss_t$ into two components ($\hat{n}_{m,t}$ and $c_t$), the result for each is a term proportional to the Hessian of the logit ($\nabla_\omega^2(\phi_t, \hat{n}_t)$) and a term proportional to the outer product of the gradient of the logit ($\nabla_\omega(\phi_t, \hat{n}_t)\nabla_\omega(\phi_t, \hat{n}_t)^T$).
 The former can be difficult to calculate.
 Fortunately, its multiplicand depends on the measurements and is 0 in expectation (noting that $\E[\hat{n}_{m,t}] = \hat{n}_t$ and $\E[c_t] = (1 + e^{\alpha\phi_t})^{-1}$).

 While observed information is \emph{not} taken in expectation, we omit the above terms, assuming that their contribution will tend towards negligibility as more data is collected.

-While the gradients can be evaluated at the \ac{MLE} trajectory $\tilde{x}_{0\cdots T}$, they must be taken with respect to the parameters we actually care about: $\tilde{\theta}, \tilde{x}_T$.
-Frustratingly, this necessitates quantifying the sensitivity of \emph{past} measurements to the \emph{current} state.
+While the gradients $\nabla_\omega$ can be evaluated at the \ac{MLE} trajectory $\tilde{x}_{0\cdots T}$, they must be taken with respect to the parameters we actually care about: $\omega = \{\tilde{\theta}, \tilde{x}_T\}$.
+Frustratingly, this necessitates quantifying the sensitivity of \emph{past} measurements to the \emph{current} state, as if through a backward simulation $x_{T-1} = f^{-1}(x_T)$.
 Even with a differentiable simulation, contact dynamics cannot in general be simulated backwards (multiple starting states can lead to the same end state).
 One could consider taking the dynamics Jacobian $\frac{d x_t}{d x_{t-1}}$ and directly inverting it to try and approximate this sensitivity, but in our experience this leads to severe numerical instability.
 For this work, we found success computing the sensitivity at each time step with respect to only that time step's state and summing the results, e.g., $\sum_t\nabla_{x_t}\phi_t\nabla_{x_t}\phi_t^T$.
 This is equivalent to assuming $\frac{d x_t}{d x_{t-1}}=\mathbf{I}$.
-While sufficient for the sliding object trajectories that emerged in our experiments, we do not believe this approach is likely to work for more chaotic disturbances, which is an avenue for future work.
+While sufficient for the sliding object trajectories that emerged in our experiments, we do not believe this approach is likely to work for more chaotic disturbances, such as if the object tumbles over.
+This is an active avenue for future work.

 Fisher information can be similarly calculated.
 For a given action $r_{T\cdots H}$, we can simulate forward to compute $\tilde{x}_{T\cdots H}$.
 We note that this future trajectory will be, by construction, a local \ac{MLE}.
 The results of simulation will perfectly obey physical constraints and simulated measurements are identical to their modeled counterparts, so $\nabla_{x_{T\cdots H}}\Loss_{T\cdots H} = 0$.